Thoracic Facet Joint Pain

 Rib Joints and Thoracic Facet Joint Pain

 The rib joints sit very close to the thoracic facets.
 The costovertebral and costotransverse joints connect each rib to the thoracic spine.
-When a facet joint stiffens, the nearby rib joints may become irritated as they compensate.
+When a facet joint stiffens, nearby rib joints may become irritated as they compensate.

 Diagnosis: How a Physiotherapist Can Help